gabrielcedran/nodejs-study/README.md

 _to mock something, it to replace it with a stub or an alternative_

 _spy is basically a function that is capable of telling you everything that happened to it (how many times it was called, which arguments it received, who called it, etc)_

+## Servers

+Node comes with a default module to allow the creation of simple http servers, which name is `http`.